Abeka: Criticism

-Some Abeka textbooks have been criticized by educators as lacking academic rigor and taking contrary or reactive positions toward their subject matter.
-Experts from the University of Florida and University of Central Florida in 2018 criticized the content of Abeka textbooks as being markedly more simple and less challenging than the content of comparable textbooks used in public schools.
+Educators have criticized some Abeka textbooks as lacking academic rigor and taking contrary or reactive positions toward their subject matter.
+Experts from the University of Florida and University of Central Florida in 2018 criticized the content of Abeka textbooks as being markedly simpler and less challenging than the content of comparable textbooks used in public education.

-Science textbooks published by Abeka defy the scientific consensus regarding the origins of the universe, origins of life, and evolution.
+Abeka history books are dramatically different from mainstream books, especially on matters of race.
+A section of the high-school textbook United States History: Heritage of Freedom is titled Birth of a Nation, evoking the 1915 film of the same name that glorified the Ku-Klux-Klan.
+Other Christian Nationalist rhetoric describes slavery as "black immigration".

 Abeka takes Biblical literalist and young Earth creationist positions in its science curriculum, teaching the Genesis creation narrative as a literal and factual account.
 An Abeka science book denounces evolution as a "retreat from science."

-In 2006 the Association of Christian Schools International sued the University of California after the university rejected school credits based on books published by Abeka and one similar publisher.
+In 2006, the Association of Christian Schools International sued the University of California after the university rejected school credits based on books published by Abeka and one similar publisher.
 In the case of Association of Christian Schools International v.
 Roman Stearns, a judge upheld the University of California's finding that the books are "inconsistent with the viewpoints and knowledge generally accepted in the scientific community".

 Tax status ruling

-Between 1988 and 1996, A Beka Book held tax exempt status, because its profits were channeled into PCC as a tax-exempt religious organization or educational institution.
+Between 1988 and 1996, Abeka Book held tax exempt status, because its profits were channeled into PCC as a tax-exempt religious organization or educational institution.
 In January 1995, the U.S. Internal Revenue Service ruled that the college's publishing arm was liable for taxes as a profit-making entity.
 The IRS further ruled that the profits of the publishing arm benefited the organization as a whole, because both A Beka Book and PCC were run under the same organization and that all of the profits of A Beka Book went directly to PCC, constituting 60% of the college's income.
 The effect of this ruling rendered the publishing company ineligible for future tax exempt status.

 Although PCC was ultimately cleared of any liability for back taxes, PCC paid the estimated $44.5 million, and A Beka Book paid another $3.5 million.